gosh-sh/docs/docs/working-with-gosh/gosh-web/create-dao.md

 * __New organization name__

     !!! warning
-        The Organizations name must contain only Latin letters, numbers, hyphen, underscore character `( a...z, 0...9, -, _ )`
+        The Organization's name must contain only Latin letters, numbers, hyphen, underscore character `( a...z, 0...9, -, _ )`

 * __Organization picture__